OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

 - Anonymous ciphers
 - EXPORT ciphers

 The Mozilla Foundation provides an [easy-to-use secure configuration generator](https://ssl-config.mozilla.org/) for web, database and mail servers.
-This tool allows site administrators to select the software they are using and receive a configuration file that is optimised to balance security and compatibility for a wide variety of browser versions and server software.
+This tool allows site administrators to select the software they are using and receive a configuration file that is optimized to balance security and compatibility for a wide variety of browser versions and server software.

 ### Use Strong Diffie-Hellman Parameters